 I have included information regarding cooking in the microwaving due to the fact that many parents prefer to cook their foods this way.
 I believe that baking and steaming are the best cooking methods for optimal nutrient retention; microwaving food should be a last option whenever possible.

-Methods of Cooking Food
+Methods of Cooking for Baby Food

 Below is an outline of the different methods of cooking food and how nutritional content is affected.
 It covers all forms of cooking.